DavidSRoy/QuotationFixer/README.md

 # QuotationFixer
-A software to covert quotes to smart quotes in a database.
+A software to convert quotes to smart quotes in a Melodie songs database.

 Steps